Charles Ingrao

-Charles W. Ingrao (born 1948) is an historian and public intellectual focused on early modern Central Europe and the contemporary Balkans.
+Charles W. Ingrao (born 1948) is an American historian and public intellectual focused on early modern Central Europe and the contemporary Balkans.
 Born and raised in New York City, he attended Richmond Hill High School.
 He received his BA from Wesleyan in 1969 and his PhD from Brown in 1974, studying under Norman Rich and William F. Church.
 He is a professor of history at Purdue University and has held visiting positions around the world.
 In 2001, he founded and still directs “The Scholars' Initiative."
 This project seeks to use the work of scholars to undermine nationalist interpretations of the recent past that have made peace in the Balkans difficult.
 As of 2011, the project had brought together over 300 scholars from 30 nations, including all of the states of the former Yugoslavia.

 Background

 Ingrao was born on March 15, 1948.
 He is an authority of the early modern period in Germany and Central Europe, publishing numerous books and scholarly articles on various political, economic, and cultural topics.
 He has served as editor of the Austrian History Yearbook (1997-2006) is Founding Editor of Purdue University Press's “Central European Studies” series (1997 to the present).
 In October 1991, he founded HABSBURG, "the first Internet discussion group dedicated to an historical theme."
 He has been the recipient of numerous grants and fellowships including three Fulbright awards, NEH grants, and an Alexander von Humboldt Foundation Fellowship.
 In 2015, he was awarded the “Discovery Excellence Award for the Humanities” from Purdue University.

 Although Ingrao initially published on the early modern history of the Habsburg monarchy and the Holy Roman Empire, he refocused his scholarship to ethnic coexistence and conflict during the Yugoslav Wars in the 1990s.
 Shortly after the Srebrenica massacre, he made the first of over fifty trips to the Balkan war zones to heighten public awareness of the contrast between region's history of ethnic coexistence and the humanitarian catastrophe wrought by ethnic nationalism.
 In 1996, he uncovered evidence of the Clinton administration's duplicity in shielding war criminals from arrest that was reported by NPR and the New York Times.
 This brought him into the public debate and intra-governmental struggle over US policy.
 By the late 1990s, he was a regular interview subject for print, radio and television news stories in Europe and North America, as well as a recurring guest on PBS's NewsHour with Jim Lehrer.
 His focus on the interplay of history and contemporary policymaking led to a series of nationally and internationally syndicated columns and guest lectures across North America, Europe and China before academic, governmental and military audiences, including the US State Department, several US Embassies abroad, the US Capitol, the British House of Commons, S.H.A.P.E. headquarters, and the National Defense University.